-If the bank or credit union is going to hold the mortgage until the loan is paid off without the ability to sell it off to a third party investor for a discount hit and run, the lender makes it worth their while.
-Packaging up the mortgage for the secondary market on land loans to dump it is not how land financing works.
-The bank is left holding the paper and has exposure risk for years and years.
+If the bank or credit union is going to hold the mortgage until the Maine land loan is paid off without the ability to sell it off to a third party investor for a discount hit and run.
+The terms on Maine land the lender charges to make it worth their while happens.
+Packaging up the mortgage for the secondary market on Maine land loans to dump it is not how property acreage financing works.
+The bank is left holding the paper and has exposure risk for years and years with Maine land loans.

 With owner financed Maine land, getting a seller to consider doing it is big hurdle.
-Many don't spit out percentage down or rates they expect like an accountant might.
-But the buyer is the most important part of this buy sell partnership that is home grown without a bank involved.
+Many don’t spit out this much percentage down or monthly interest rates they expect like an accountant might.
+But the Maine land buyer is the most important part of this buy / sell partnership that is home grown without a bank involved.

 How much can the Maine land buyer handle for a down payment?